delneg/FSAdventArticleFFI/README.md

 Although I've covered quite a few languages that I've had experience with, there's definitely more to it - for example, I left out BEAM languages, as well as Python.
 After all, this is an article about FFI in dotnet - and mainly it's usage with F#.

+You might be interested [in automated binding generator - although at the moment of writing this, it only supports C#](https://github.com/ralfbiedert/interoptopus).
+It's possible to generate C# bindings in a separate project and use that in F# (or re-write only the needed parts in F# by hand).

 ## Show me the code

 (Optional) In your .fsproj: